zaqifathis/BIMserver-doc/Install-on-Ubuntu-15.md

-### Outdated Instruction
-You can find the instruction of Ubuntu installation for previous version: [version 1.3 and 1.4 installation](Install-on-Ubuntu)

-### Configure SSL
-If you would like to secure your BIMserver installation with HTTPS, follow the [SSL Setup Guide](SSL-setup) for detailed instructions on generating and configuring an SSL certificate.
+For reference, you can find [older instructions](Install-on-Ubuntu) tested with Ubuntu 12.04, Tomcat 7 and BIMserver 1.3 on an AWS server.

 ***